Diabetes doesn't have to stop your child from living life to the full.

 Useful websites:

 There are 2 clinics run specifically to help children and young people manage exercise and Type 1 Diabetes.
-We know that exercise can present challenges for managing blood glucose levels.

 Monthly exercise & diabetes management clinic

 This clinic is held on the 4th Friday afternoon of the month and accepts referrals for advice about the management of sports and diabetes for patients who are not under the care of UCLH.
 The clinic is run by Francesca (specialist dietitian with sports nutrition and prescribing qualifications).
 Each appointment is an hour long and aims to provide advice specific to sports management to help manage diabetes and improve sports performance.
 The clinic includes an assessment of body composition, the creation of a sports nutrition eating plan and a review of the impact of specific sports on blood glucose levels.
 Members of the referring MDT are welcome to attend the clinic with families.
+These appointments can be held face-to face or virtually via MyCare.

 Referrals to the clinic should be sent to: